JedBeom/libxkbswitch-macosx/README.md

-#Libxkbswitch-macosx
+# Libxkbswitch-macosx for Apple Slicon macs

-Mac OS X library for [vim-xkbswitch](https://github.com/lyokha/vim-xkbswitch) plugin
+macOS library for [vim-xkbswitch](https://github.com/lyokha/vim-xkbswitch) plugin.

-##Usage:
+This repository is forked from [myshov/libxkbswitch-macosx](https://github.com/myshov/libxkbswitch-macosx) to support Apple Slicon macs.

+## Usage

-* This library uses [xkbswitch-macosx](https://github.com/myshov/xkbswitch-macosx) - console utility for keyboard layout switching.
-Put executable file of it in any directory in your $PATH variable, for example, in `/usr/local/bin`.
+- This library uses [xkbswitch-macosx (forked version)](https://github.com/xiehuc/xkbswitch-macosx) - console utility for keyboard layout switching.
+    - Check out README.md of that repository to install the utility.
+    - You might not get expected results if you use [xkbswitch-macosx (original version)](https://github.com/myshov/xkbswitch-macosx), so do not use it.
-* Put library libxkbswitch.dylib (you can find compiled version of it in bin directory) to `/usr/local/lib` path.
+- Put library `libxkbswitch.dylib` (you can find compiled version of it in `./bin`) to `/usr/local/lib`.

-##License
+    - You can put the file in your preferred `lib`.
+A configuration change is needed for vim-xkbswitch (`let g:XkbSwitchLib = '/path/to/your/lib/file'`)

+## Trouble Shooting

+- If you got an error `incompatible architecture`, try to build this library again with `make` or try the original repository (the second link from above)

+## License

 The MIT License (MIT)

-Copyright (c) 2015 Alexander Myshov
+Copyright (c) 2015 Alexander Myshov | Beom, Junhwan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal